The Cheapest Patek Philippe Watches: 2022 Update

 Patek Philippe Calatrava

 If you’re looking to grab yourself a watch with the pure essence of everything Patek Philippe stands for in timekeeping, then look no further than the Calatrava.
-This piece has been a fan and critic favourite for multiple generations since it’s first launch in 1932 – bringing together a pure, rounded face with premium movements and precision.
+This piece has been a fan and critic favorite for multiple generations since its first launch in 1932 – bringing together a pure, rounded face with premium movements and precision.

-The Calatrava has had many a facelift and upgrade since it’s first outing in the 30’s – over it’s 85 year life, variations have been seen in materials, chronography and strap design to give appeal to a whole range of watch fans.
+The Calatrava has had many a facelift and upgrade since its first outing in the 30’s – over its 85-year life, variations have been seen in materials, chronograph, and strap design to provide appeal to a whole range of watch fans.

 Given that long and timeless history, there are many different Calatrava styles on the market.
-If you’re interested in one of the newer pieces, remodelled early this century, you’ll be starting at around £15,000.
-If you’re looking to venture into the pre owned market, you’re in luck!
-There are many different Calatrava variations to be found with the simplest specifications starting at around £4,000.
+If you’re interested in one of the newer pieces, remodeled early this century, you’ll be starting at around $13,000.
+If you’re looking to venture into the pre-owned market, you’re in luck!
+There are many different Calatrava variations to be found with the simplest specifications starting at around $7,000.

 Patek Philippe Gondolo

 Many different versions of the Gondolo styling have been released through Patek Philippe’s long timeline, with the current range incorporating luxury with ‘art-deco’ design twists.
-Starting off brand new at around £18,000 the current Gondolo range is going to set you back substantially.
-If you’re happy to go for an older model, Gondolo’s can be found commonly online, pre owned at around £5,000.
+Starting off brand new at around $26,000 the current Gondolo range is going to set you back substantially.
+If you’re happy to go for an older model, Gondolo’s can be found commonly online, pre-owned at around £8,000.

-Like the look of the Gondolo, check out the Watch & Bullion stock here.
+Like the look of the Gondolo?
+Check out the Watch & Bullion stock of Patek Philippe’s here.

 Patek Philippe Nautilus